silverbulletmd/silverbullet/website/Markdown/Hashtags.md

-These can be used in text to assign an [[Object#tag]].
+These can be used in text to assign an [[Tag]].
 If hashtags are the only content of first paragraph, they are applied to the entire page.

 Hashtags can contain letters, dashes, underscores and other characters, but not:
 - Whitespace (space, newline etc.)